Phases (Alma and French Montana song)

-"Phases" is a song by Finnish singer Alma and American rapper French Montana.
-The song was written by Alma, Charli XCX, French Montana, Noonie Bao, and Sasha Sloan and produced by Charlie Handsome, Rex Kudo and Styalz Fuego.
-The song was released as a single on through PME Records on September 21, 2017.
+"Phases" is a song by Finnish singer Alma and Moroccan-American rapper French Montana.
+The song was written by Alma, Charli XCX, Sasha Sloan, Noonie Bao, French Montana, and its producers Charlie Handsome, Rex Kudo, and Styalz Fuego.
+The song was released as a single through PME Records on September 21, 2017.
 The music video for the single was directed by Charli XCX.
 The video was nominated in the category of Music Video of the Year at the 2017 Emma Awards.

 Background

 Alma released her debut extended play Dye My Hair in 2016.
 In 2017, she was featured on Sub Focus' single "Don't You Feel It" and Martin Solveig's single "All Stars".
 "Phases" was released following Alma's successful solo single "Chasing Highs".
 Alma spoke of the song's recording process with Charli XCX, saying "We finished the song in Finland and it was very nice for us to hang out there and finish the whole track there.
 It’s just about teenage phases.
 When you’re getting drunk Friday and think you like someone, Saturday you wake up like “no” and sometimes you hurt someone else’s feelings".